A natural semantics for the pullback of fiber bundles of structures: Geometric background

+Using the notation of Theorem~\ref{thm: existence parallel transport}. \begin{defin} \begin{itemize} \item[i)] Given $a\in A_m$ ($m\in M$), the function $t \mapsto\tilde{\sigma}(a, t)$ defined in the previous theorem is called {\bf parallel transport} along the curve $\sigma$ of $a$ (associated to the connection $\Phi$). \item[ii)] A connection $\Phi$ on $\pi:A \stackrel{F}{\longrightarrow} M$ is called a {\bf complete connection}, if the parallel transport $\tilde{\sigma}$ along any smooth curve $\sigma : (-r, r) \to M$ is defined in all elements belonging to $A_{\sigma(0)}\times (-r, r)$. \end{itemize} Also we call $t \mapsto\tilde{\sigma}(a, t)$ the {\bf horizontal lift} of $\sigma$ at $a$. \end{defin} Intuitively, parallel transport formalizes the notion of a movement on a configuration space that does not change the internal states (see Section~\ref{Sec:epistemological motivation}).
+The notion of {\it completeness of a connection} is a technical condition which will simplify this presentation.
 Complete connections are also called {\it Ehresmann connections}.
 The following theorem allows us to consider a complete connection in any fiber bundle, which helps us to avoid technicalities.
 This is the reason because we assume completeness of all connections considered along this article.